WanjohiWanjohi/corona-measures/readme.md

 ## Objective

-For the week of 10th August , it is the goal of this project to find the possible number of infected persons given the different policies implemented.
+For the week of 10th August , it is the goal of this project to find the possible number of infected persons given the different policies implemented by the Senegalese government.

-The change points considered are :
+The change points considered prior are :
-    -
+    - 10/03/2020 : All learning and religious instituions shut down
+    - 16/03/2020: Travel ban declared both locally and externally
+    - 31/03/2020: Declaration of a national state of emergency

 ## Tools and Methods used